No person in the United States shall, on the basis of sex,

-The original purpose of implementing Title IX was to cover the gaps left behind from the Civil Rights Act of 1964, which bans employers from discrimination based on race, sex, national origin, and religion.
-It was also pointed out that this amendment could be applied in educational settings and athletics.
-Academically Title IX eliminated “only women” and “only men” careers and class courses.
-For example,
+The original purpose of Title IX was to cover the gaps left behind from the Civil Rights Act of 1964, which prevents employers from discrimination based on race, sex, national origin, and religion.
+It was later pointed out that this amendment could be applied in educational settings and athletics.
+Academically, Title IX eliminated “only women” and “only men” careers and class courses.

 -UWEC Athletic Committee Records "Major Project Request Document, 1979-81 Biennium"

 The changes that took place within the athletic department on campus were slow.
-One of the first things to figure out was what issues needed to be addressed and what changes needed to be implemented to create gender equity and equal opportunities in a university environment.
-In 1979 a Regents Task Force requested a report on the status of shifting toward UW-Eau Claire complying with Title IX.
-In the report athletes and coaches indicated that they still felt discrimination in the distribution of sports information, housing, quality of coaches, budget, access to equipment, and health services.
+In 1979, a Regents Task Force requested a report on the status of shifting UW-Eau Claire toward complying with Title IX.
+In the report, athletes and coaches indicated that they still felt discrimination in the distribution of sports information, housing, quality of coaches, budget, access to equipment, and health services.